Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 A Marked fay cannot take a second Mark, but can "hold" one and pass it on to another fay.

-Adhene and sidhe (q.v.) cannot take the Mark and do not need it, having the same abilities from their roots in angelic nature.
+Angelblood fays, adhene and sidhe (q.v.), cannot take the Mark and do not need it, having the same abilities from their roots in angelic nature.
 However, that different origin gives an alien cast to their abstractive and creative abilities.

-There is no unMarking this side of Doomsday, and for anyone, fay or mortal, to lose their Mark is to be damned.
+There is no unMarking this side of Doomsday for anyone, fay or mortal, except to be damned.

 There are many ways of getting Adam's Mark.
 See many of the following topics.

 Long before Homo sapiens appeared, much less Adamites, hominids began making tools much better and faster than any other animals, and using fire as well.
-In due course, some of these became Common Fays, and some Lord or Lady, adhene or sidhe (the memory is lost) devised a way of life and a shape for them to make the best of fire and tools: strong and tough to overpower and withstand rocks and fire, and if that came at the expense of size and fast long legs, it didn't matter.
+In due course, some of these became Common Fays, and some Lord or Lady, adhene or sidhe, or maybe some kind of god, (the memory is lost) devised a way of life and a shape for them to make the best of fire and tools: strong and tough to overpower and withstand rocks and fire, short to fit better in caves.
 To make the most of the strength, they were all male; it's not like they could breed with each other anyway.

 It was natural that this tribe of proto-dwarves would focus on earth-magic, the better for stone-working and later metal-working.
 This became part of the form, as much as the short stature, and is the basis for the idea that they are carved from earth or spring from the body of a primal earth-giant.